Garfield High School (Seattle): Athletics

 Garfield athletics have been strong historically.
 Athletic successes for the 1950s included four city football championships, two tennis titles, two baseball championships, and a state AA tournament trophy in basketball.
 The boys basketball team has won the most Washington state championships in state history.

 Garfield basketball teams have won many regional and state titles.
 The boys basketball team has won the state championship 16 times and was the runner-up eight times since 1949.
 The team has notable alumni, including Brandon Roy (GHS c/o 2002), Tony Wroten (GHS c/o 2011), and University of Washington alumnus Will Conroy.
 The girls team boasts alumna Joyce Walker (GHS c/o 1980), who is best known as the third woman to join the Harlem Globetrotters.
-The girls team won their third state championship in 2005.
-Both the girls and boys teams were state champions in 1980, 1987, and 2020.
+Both the girls and boys teams were state champions in 1980, 1987, 2020 and 2023.
+The girls team also won state championships in 2005, 2022 and 2024.
+The win in 2024 was the fourth consecutive state championship for the girls (as no champion was crowned during the 2021 pandemic year).

 In 2001, the boys swimming and diving team won the state championship.
 In 2007, the girls swimming and diving team won the state championship.

 Garfield won state titles in boys and girls track in 1987 and 2017.
 The boys cross country team won the Metro League championship in 2016.

 The football team made national headlines when they knelt during the U.S. national anthem to protest an allegedly racist verse continued within and police brutality in the United States.
 Their protest continued for the entirety of the 2016 season.
 Players on the team stated that they had received death threats and had their car's tires slashed due to the protests.

-The fastpitch softball team made history in 2019 when they swept the postseason, winning the Metro League championship, Sea-King District championship, and WIAA 3A State Championship.
-The first time for a Seattle school.
-They defeated Yelm 10–6 in the championship game.
+The fastpitch softball team in 2019 swept the postseason, winning the Metro League championship, Sea-King District championship, and WIAA 3A State Championship.
+The team defeated Yelm 10–6 to become the first Seattle school to take the state title.